 After Tosca meets her unhappy end, Karl and Miriam go for a sausage at the popular Bitzinger sausage stand on Albertinaplatz just below the Albertina art museum.
 Karl tries out his local sausage vernacular (unsuccessfully).

-The rooftop animal in the photo above pays tribute to the Albertina’s most famous possession: Albrecht Dürer’s Young Hare.
+The rooftop animal in the photo above pays tribute to the Albertina’s most famous possession: Albrecht Dürer’s Young Hare, painted in 1502.

 (The Albertina is actually just to the left of this photo)